-- a) there would be minimal additional effect on the visual impact of the site in the landscape, or on the amenities of nearby properties, or on traffic or other disturbances from the site; - b) where feasible, the redevelopment scheme deals comprehensively with the full extent of the site; - c) the replacement buildings would be appropriate to their surroundings in terms of scale, design and materials; and - d) the redevelopment scheme would be contained within the existing site boundary. - 8.18 The redevelopment of existing employment sites for a range of employment uses should help to support the economic well-being of communities throughout the Park.
+- a) there would be minimal additional effect on the visual impact of the site in the landscape, or on the amenities of nearby properties, or on traffic or other disturbances from the site; - b) where feasible, the redevelopment scheme deals comprehensively with the full extent of the site: - c) the replacement buildings would be appropriate to their surroundings in terms of scale, design and materials; and - d) the redevelopment scheme would be contained within the existing site boundary. - 8.18 The redevelopment of existing employment sites for a range of employment uses should help to support the economic well-being of communities throughout the National Park.
 The Authority will encourage the redevelopment of redundant brownfield employment sites for employment use by supporting a wider range of business uses than the previous use, other than storage and warehousing.
 Proposals for small scale starter units/offices, rural business units and easy in/out units, will be considered favourably.
-However, the redevelopment of existing employment sites for general storage and warehousing purposes will not be encouraged as this type of development does not generate significant employment opportunities relative to the space required, and typically results in additional traffic and can have a greater impact on the landscape.
+However, the redevelopment of existing employment sites for general storage and warehousing purposes will not be encouraged as this type of development does not generate significant employment opportunities relative to the space required, such development typically results in additional traffic and can have a greater impact on the landscape.

-Extensions to Non Residential Buildings and Uses
+Extensions to Non-Residential Buildings and Uses

-8.19 This policy applies to a range of non-residential buildings and uses including agricultural, business, community and tourism uses43 (excluding holiday parks
+8.19 This policy applies to a range of non-residential buildings and uses including agricultural, business, community and tourism uses (excluding holiday parks and camp sites).
+It seeks to maintain existing non-residential buildings and uses while avoiding potential adverse impacts on the National Park arising from additional activity, such as increased visitor pressures and traffic.

-42 The Policy applies to existing employment sites which are not subject to PD rights contained in the most recent version of The Town and Country Planning (General Permitted Development) (England) Order
+&lt;sup>47 The Policy applies to existing employment sites which are not subject to PD rights contained in the most recent version of The Town and Country Planning (General Permitted Development) (England) Order.

-43 Extensions to existing serviced accommodation and uses will be supported by this Policy as long as the extension also operates as serviced accommodation - forms of self-catering accommodation and uses that are separate from, and proposed as extensions to, existing serviced accommodation will not be supported by this Policy.
-Extensions to all forms of camping and caravan use will be considered under Policy DP47.
+$^{48}$ Extensions to existing serviced accommodation and uses will be supported by this Policy as long as the extension also operates as serviced accommodation - forms of self-catering accommodation and